Infineon/merus-audio-amp-hat-zw/merus_linux_audio_driver_pi3/README.md

 11 - to compile, build and install the drivers type: `make all` .

-12 - Make sure to replace the config.txt file line "dtparamaudio=on" with "dtoverlay=merus-amp" to load the driver during boot up.
+12 - Make sure to replace the config.txt file line "dtparam=audio=on" with "dtoverlay=merus-amp" to load the driver during boot up.

 13 - Insert the SD card on the Raspberry pi.